AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/properties.md

 >[!WARNING]
 >
 >Once your site has data, do not change the `subpath` portion of the mount name.
 This value is the unique identifier for the files area.
-If you change this name, you will lose all site data stored at the old location.
+If you change this name, you lose all site data stored at the old location.

 ## `access`